Macawls/blog/content/post/Probability/index.md

 ### Gambler's Fallacy

-For example, lets suppose you have a fair coin and you flip it about 5 times.
-Lets suppose now that you get heads 5 times in a row.
+Lets suppose you have a fair coin.
+You flip it 5 times.
+You get 5 heads in a row.

 You might think to yourself, "Ok, surely the next flip will be tails, right?".